pingdotgg/uploadthing/.changeset/grumpy-chicken-explode.md

 ---
-"uploadthing": minor
+"uploadthing": major
-"@uploadthing/react": minor
+"@uploadthing/react": major
-"@uploadthing/solid": minor
+"@uploadthing/solid": major
 ---

 feat: support arbitrary callback URLs (serving router from any endpoint).
 To use a different endpoint than `/api/uploadthing`,